 An 18th Century brush set based on a map from 1767 detailing the journey of François Pagès, a French naval officer, who accompanied the Spanish Governor of Texas on a lengthy exploration through Louisiana, Texas, and Mexico.
 A unique southwestern set with a few interesting deviations—including three volcanos!

 A departure from the norm, this set is based on the Plan Batalii map which was included in a special edition of The First Atlas of Russia in 1745.
 A detailed view of a battle during the Russo-Turkish War of 1735–1739.
 Canon!
 Units!
 Battles!
-Perfect to map out the combat scenarios in your fantasy stories.
+Perfect for mapping out the combat scenarios in your fantasy stories.

 A sketchy style brush set I drew myself that focuses on unique hills and mountains and personal customizability.
 My attempt at trying to channel the sort of map a barkeep would draw for a band of hearty adventurers.
 It includes extra-large brushes for extremely high-resolution maps.